Jiraiya: Characters

-Ogata - Jiraiyas's late father was a castle lord in Kiushiu and was slain during a civil war.
+Ogata - Jiraiyas's late father was a castle lord in Kyushu and was slain during a civil war.

-Jiraiya – otherwise known as “young thunder”, is the protagonist of the story, his father was a castle lord in Kisushiu but is killed when he is young.
+Jiraiya – otherwise known as “young thunder”, is the protagonist of the story.
+His father was a castle lord in Kisushiu, but was killed when he was young.
 He then becomes a bandit who uses his frog magic arts to help the poor and needy.

-Tsunade – Jiraiya's wife, is taught slug magic by an old man whose real body turns out to be a slug.
+Tsunade – Jiraiya's wife, who is taught slug magic by an old man whose real body turns out to be a slug.
 Her magic is strong against snake magic.

 Senso Dojin – he appears as an old man who teaches Jiraiya frog magic, and later reveals himself to be a giant frog.

-Orochimaru – otherwise known as Dragon-coil, is the son of a snake and is able to use snake magic, which is strong against frog magic.
+Orochimaru – otherwise known as 'Dragon Coil', is the son of a snake and is able to use snake magic, which is strong against frog magic.
 He is the main antagonist of the story.

-Rikimatsu – he is one of Jiraiya's pages, he learns Tengu magic and is instrumental in saving Jiraiya and Tsunade when they are poisoned by Orochimaru.
+Rikimatsu – One of Jiraiya's pages, he learns tengu magic and is instrumental in saving Jiraiya and Tsunade when they are poisoned by Orochimaru.